naokishibuya/ShinkaEvolve-FE/README.md

 The reviewer checks whether the analysis is numerically consistent with the scenario data and provides both a score and textual feedback.
 This feedback is used by Shinka to improve the prompt-builder over generations.

+### Summarizer LLM & Difficulty-Weighted Scoring

+The final fitness score uses difficulty-weighted averaging across scenarios, where scenario difficulty is automatically assessed by a summarizer LLM based on complexity factors (non-linear exposures, multi-factor interactions, cross-asset effects, hedge complexity).
+Individual scores are masked from the summarizer to ensure weights reflect true scenario complexity rather than performance, preventing the system from gaming easier scenarios.
+This approach ensures the evolution process prioritizes improvements on the most challenging and instructive stress tests.

 ## Evolution Loop (Summary)

 The prompt-builder function (stored in examples/nikkei_shock/initial.py) is the component evolved by Shinka.
 It receives the scenario and quantitative outputs in structured form and assembles the text prompt for the analyst LLM.